A chemical reaction network implementation of a Maxwell demon: Chemical Maxwell demon

 \subsection{Maxwell demon's quantities as a function of $\text{cov}(n_S,n_D)$}

 The covariance $\text{cov}(n_S,n_D)$ emerges as a pivotal variable.
 In this paragraph, we link $J_{S_-\to S_+}$ and all the other quantities describing the Maxwell demon performances to it.
-These connections allow us to address the scaling behavior of those quantities from the known scaling
+This allows us to address the scaling behavior of those quantities from the expected scaling